roybarak80/star-wars-search-app/README.md

 ## Project Description

-Search information for your favorite Star Wars characters.
+Search for information about your favorite Star Wars characters.
+\*Only the People page is available.

+Search for a term that might be found under the People category (e.g., "Darth Vader," "Luke," etc.).

+- Press the "View All People" button to navigate to the People page.
+- You can edit each row, add a new person, or delete a person.
+- The data is stored locally and will be deleted upon page refresh.

 ## Installation Instructions